 Eating food and taking medicines with chemotherapy.
 Your team will tell you what to eat, drink, or avoid on chemotherapy days so the treatment will work best.
 Tell your doctor about any prescription and non-prescription medicines you take.
 This includes vitamins and other supplements, such as herbs.

 Questions to ask before chemotherapy starts

-Before chemotherapy starts is a good time to ask questions.
+It is a good idea to ask questions before treatment starts.
 These may include: